Getting InSync » Latest Articles

-With the explosion of virtual classroom instruction comes increased concern about ensuring our work is accessible to all who want to learn.
-People often come at accessibility conversations with exasperation and belief that it’s just more work.
+With the explosion of virtual classroom instruction comes increased concern about ensuring that our work is accessible to all who want to learn.
+Yet still people often come to accessibility conversations with exasperation and belief that it’s just more work.

-In those times I invite them to think of:
+In those times I invite them to think of these scenarios:

 Try to slow down and add some pauses.